 Age: 75 Director Since: 2017 Independent: Yes Committees: Compensation (Chair) D. MICHAEL STEUERT rejoined Fluor Corporation (NYSE:FLR), one of the world's largest publicly traded engineering, procurement, construction, maintenance and project management companies, on June 1, 2019 as Chief Financial Officer.
 He retired from Fluor at the end of 2020.
 Previously, Mr. Steuert served as Senior Vice President and Chief Financial Officer of Fluor Corporation from 2001 until his retirement in 2012.
-Previously, Mr. Steuert served as Senior Vice President and Chief Financial Officer of Fluor Corporation from 2001 until his retirement in 2012.
-Previously, Mr. Steuert served as Senior Vice President and Chief Financial Officer of GenCorp Inc., now Aerojet Rocketdyne, a technology-based aerospace and defense company (NASDAQ:AJRD), from 1990 - 1999.
+Previously, Mr. Steuert served as Senior Vice President and Chief Financial Officer of Litton Industries Inc., a defense contractor acquired by Northrop Grumman Corporation in 2001 and as Senior Vice President and Chief Financial Officer of GenCorp Inc., now Aerojet Rocketdyne, a technology-based aerospace and defense company (NASDAQ:AJRD), from 1990 - 1999.
 Mr. Steuert started his career at TRW Inc. In addition to his extensive executive leadership experience, Mr. Steuert has substantial board experience.
 He was a member of the Board of Directors of Liquefied Natural Gas Limited (ASX:LNG) from 2015 until 2020 and was a member of its Audit Committee, Compensation Committee and Chairman of its Risk Committee.
-He was a member of the Board of Directors of Keyerhaeuser Co.
+He was a member of the Board of Directors of Weyerhaeuser Co.
 (NYSE:WY) from 2004 until 2021 and was a member and former Chairman and the financial expert of the Audit Committee.
 Mr. Steuert received a Master of Science Degree in Industrial Administration and a Bachelor of Science Degree in Physics from Carnegie Mellon University.